No Lender Overlays – Mortgage Lender Overlays Discourage Borrowers

-Often borrowers are discouraged from mortgage lender overlays by being denied because a bank has an internal set of guidelines on top of FHA, VA, USDA, Fannie Mae, and Freddie Mac) guidelines.
+Often borrowers are discouraged by mortgage lender overlays by being denied because a bank has an internal set of guidelines on top of FHA, VA, USDA, conventional (Fannie Mae and Freddie Mac) guidelines.
 Some common lender overlays:

-The minimum standards for an FHA loan depends on the bank, lender, or broker, which they add their own requirements for approving an FHA loan.
-The U.S. Department of Housing and Urban Development (HUD) set standards for FHA mortgages and is published in the FHA Handbook 4000.1.
+The minimum standards for an FHA loan depends on the bank, lender, or broker, which they can add their own requirements for approving an FHA loan.
+Guidelines can often be confusing to real estate and mortgage professionals.

 Some Examples of FHA Overlays

 - With refer/eligible automated underwriting findings, a borrower can qualify for a VA loan if all criteria is met.

-Minimum credit score.
-Some lenders require a minimum credit score of 600, 620, or 640, but the VA does not mandate a minimum credit score.
+- Some lenders require a minimum credit score of 600, 620, or 640, but the VA does not mandate a minimum credit score.

 Examples of Conventional Overlays

-Requiring a minimum credit score.
+- Requiring a minimum down payment.

-Requiring a minimum down payment.
-For first time home buyers, the home possible and home ready program requires as little as 3% down.
-Nationwide Mortgage also has a 1% down program and grant programs with no repayment.
+- For first time home buyers, the home possible and home ready program requires as little as 3% down payment with 4% and 5% grants available.

 Example of Refinance Overlays

 - In most cases, this does not mean that the bankruptcy is in the payment, but the borrower continued to make payments during the bankruptcy and kept the mortgage outside.

-A utility bill showing that there is a previous balance still due.
+- A utility bill showing that there is a previous balance still due.

-A non-qm loan is considered a portfolio loan meeting parameters outside FHA, VA, USDA, and conventional standards.
+A Non-QM loan is considered a portfolio loan meeting parameters outside FHA, VA, USDA, and conventional standards.
 These types of loans take a more common sense approach to the ability to repay and are subject to a case by case scenario.

 Examples of ITIN Overlays

-Not having a valid work VISA or social security number.
+- Not having a valid work VISA or social security number.

 Examples of Fresh Start Program

-Seasoning on bankruptcy, foreclosure, deed-in-lieu of foreclosure and short sale.
-We have Fresh Start loan programs that do not require seasoning after a bankruptcy, foreclosure, deed-in-lieu of foreclosure or short sale.
+- We have fresh start loan program that do not require seasoning after a bankruptcy, foreclosure, deed-in-lieu of foreclosure or short sale.

 Just because a lender allows manual underwrites with borrowers less than 600 credit score does not mean their pricing will always be competitive.
-Some lenders will say they do not have overlays, but have bigger hits on pricing with lower credit scores and are not competitive with the rate – some lenders have smaller hits on pricing for borrowers with lower credit scores.
+Some lenders will say they do not have overlays, but have bigger hits on pricing with lower credit scores – meaning they are not competitive with the interest rate.
+Some lenders have smaller hits on pricing for borrowers with lower credit scores.